marklysze/Magic-Pocket-Control-ESP32/README.md

 # Magic Pocket Control for ESP32 devices
-Blackmagic Design camera control on a LILYGO T-Display-S3, M5Stack M5StickC Plus, Freenove ESP32-S3-WROOM, or hopefully any other ESP32 device.
+Blackmagic Design camera control on a LILYGO T-Display-S3, M5Stack M5StickC Plus, Freenove ESP32-S3-WROOM, or (hopefully) any other ESP32 device.

-Designed for the Pocket 4K, Pocket 6K/G2/Pro, USRA G2 4.6K, URSA 12K
+Designed for the Pocket 4K, Pocket 6K/G2/Pro, USRA G2 4.6K, URSA 12K.

 # Why?
 My primary objective was to convert a Windows-based application I had for controlling my cameras to a small portable device.